privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 message SelectAdResponse {
   // Existing fields

-  // Encrypted AuctionResult from Protected Audience/Protected App Signals auction.
+  // Encrypted AuctionResult from Protected Audience auction.
   // May  contain a real candidate or chaff, depending on ScoreAd() outcomes. bytes auction_result_ciphertext = 1;